NaqiAliKhan/Dell-5567-Big-sur-efi/README.md

   - Paste All 3 /Dell /OC and/Boot Folers into you Efi Drive into a Folder Named EFI.
   - Boot From USB and start Installation.
   - After the First Phase finished boot from opencore Menu named Installer MacosBigSur.

- -NOTE: it will restart many times during installation so dont panic.
+ - NOTE: it will restart many times during installation so dont panic.

   Best of Luck..